 Personal Injury Law and the Rise of Self-Driving Cars

-As more self-driving cars enter the roadways, personal injury attorneys, investigators, and legislators will all play a vital role in policy/legislative development.
+As more self-driving cars enter the roadways, wrongful death attorneys, investigators, and legislators will all play a vital role in policy/legislative development.
 Each time a crash occurs and someone suffers an injury, personal injury attorneys bring attention to technological concerns and create legal precedents that may help others.

 Liability largely determines the outcome of personal injury cases, and self-driving vehicles present many unanswered liability concerns.
 Considering most self-driving cars on the road today are only semi-autonomous, either the driver or the vehicle manufacturer may bear responsibility for the accident.